Use the detection engine to create and manage rules and view the alerts

 Cold tier is a data tier that holds time series data that is accessed only occasionally.
 In Elastic Stack version >=7.11.0, Elastic Security supports cold tier data for the following Elasticsearch indices:

 Index patterns specified in

-- Index patterns specified in the definitions of detection rules, except for indicator match rules
+- Index patterns specified in the definitions of detection rules

 - Index patterns specified in the data sources selector on various Elastic Security app pages